everest-engineering/lhotse/keycloak/README.md

 # Command line administration

 Keycloak ships with a `kcadm.sh` script which launchers the administrative CLI jar.
-The CLI is _stateful_ in that it requires a configuration file containing configuration and credential information to execute tasks.
+The CLI can be used in both a stateless and stateful way.
+The latter stores configuration and credential information required to execute tasks in a configuration file.

 See the [official CLI documentation](https://www.keycloak.org/docs/latest/server_admin/#the-admin-cli) for full details.